kennedn/blog/content/posts/neszero.md

 When the Console want's to know which buttons are are being pressed, it will do the following:

  - Set `P/S` LOW, we are now in Parallel in, serial out mode.
-On each clock pulse, the 4021 will store the state of the 8 connected buttons in parallel
+On each clock pulse, the 4021 will capture the state of the 8 connected buttons in parallel
  - Send 1 clock pulse on the `CK` pin.
  - Set `P/S` HIGH, we are now in serial in, parallel out mode.
 On each clock pulse, the 4021 will read a new value in from `DS` and shift all registers to the right
  - Loop 8 times: